-Except for the purpose of hedging currency risk or interest rate risk, the SSPE shall not enter into derivative contracts and shall ensure that the pool of underlying exposures does not include derivatives.
+38 Legislative text BACK TO TABLE OF CONTENTS Article 21 - Requirements relating to standardisation Except for the purpose of hedging currency risk or interest rate risk, the SSPE shall not enter into derivative contracts and shall ensure that the pool of underlying exposures does not include derivatives.
 Those derivatives shall be underwritten and documented according to common standards in international finance.

-38. ...
-Shall ensure that the pool of underlying exposures does not include derivatives.

-The Purchased Receivables do not include: (i) any transferable securities for purposes of Article 20(8) of the Securitisation Regulation; (ii) any securitisation positions for purposes of Article 20(9) of the Securitisation Regulation; or (iii) any derivatives for purposes of Article 21(2) of the Securitisation Regulation, in each case on the basis that the Purchased Receivables have been entered into substantially on the terms of similar standard documentation, being the Standard Form Contracts.

-EBA Final non-ABCP STS Guidelines - statements on background and rationale

-Appropriate mitigation of interest-rate and currency risks (Article 21 (2))

-- 49. The objective of this criterion is to reduce any payment risk arising from different interest-rate and currency profiles of assets and liabilities.
-Mitigating or hedging interest-rate and currency risks arising in the transaction enhances the simplicity of the transaction, since it helps investors to model those risks and their impact on the credit risk of the securitisation investment. - 50.
-It should be clarified that hedging (through derivative instruments) is only one possible way of addressing the risks mentioned.
-Whichever measure is applied for the risk mitigation, it should, however, be subject to specific conditions so that it can be considered to appropriately mitigate the risks mentioned. - 51.
-One of these conditions aims to prohibit derivatives that do not serve the purpose of hedging interest-rate or currency risk from being included in the pool of underlying exposures or entered into by the SSPE, given that derivatives add to the complexity of the transaction and to the complexity of the risk and due diligence analysis to be carried out by the investor.
-Derivatives hedging interest-rate or currency risk enhance the simplicity of the transaction, since hedged transactions do not require investors to engage in the modelling of currency and interest-rate risks. - 52.
-To facilitate consistent interpretation of this criterion, the following aspects should be clarified: - (a) conditions that the measures should comply with so that they can be considered to appropriately mitigate the interest-rate and currency risks: - (b) clarification with respect to the scope of derivatives that should and should not be captured by this criterion: - (c) clarification of the term 'common standards in international finance'.
+STS criteria 38Shall ensure that the pool of underlying exposures does not include derivatives.
+Verified?
+Yes PCS Comment See Offering Circular, OVERVIEW OF THE TRANSACTION DOCUMENTS.
+Receivables Sale Agreement Representations and warranties given by the Seller (r) No transferable securities: The Portfolio does not contain transferable securities as defined in part (44) of Article 4(1) of Directive 2014/65/EU, derivative instruments or securitisation positions See Offering Circular, CHARACTERISTICS OF THE PORTFOLIO.
+STS requirements relating to the Purchased Receivables Pursuant to the Securitisation Regulation, the Purchased Receivables must satisfy certain conditions in order for this transaction to be designated a STS securitisation.
+As at the relevant Reference Date: (b) the Purchased Receivables do not comprise: (i) any transferable securities, as defined in point (44) of article 4(1) of Directive 2014/65/EU, pursuant to Article 20(8) of the Securitisation Regulation; (ii) any securitisation positions, pursuant to Article 20(9) of the Securitisation Regulation; nor (iii) any derivatives, pursuant to Article 21(2) of the Securitisation Regulation; EBA Final non-ABCP STS Guidelines - statements on background and rationale Appropriate mitigation of interest-rate and currency risks (Article 21 (2)) 49.
+The objective of this criterion is to reduce any payment risk arising from different interest-rate and currency profiles of assets and liabilities.
+Mitigating or hedging interest-rate and currency risks arising in the transaction enhances the simplicity of the transaction, since it helps investors to model those risks and their impact on the credit risk of the securitisation investment.
+50. It should be clarified that hedging (through derivative instruments) is only one possible way of addressing the risks mentioned.
+Whichever measure is applied for the risk mitigation, it should, however, be subject to specific conditions so that it can be considered to appropriately mitigate the risks mentioned.
+51. One of these conditions aims to prohibit derivatives that do not serve the purpose of hedging interest-rate or currency risk from being included in the pool of underlying exposures or entered into by the SSPE, given that derivatives add to the complexity of the transaction and to the complexity of the risk and due diligence analysis to be carried out by the investor.
+Derivatives hedging interest-rate or currency risk enhance the simplicity of the transaction, since hedged transactions do not require investors to engage in the modelling of currency and interest-rate risks.
+52. To facilitate consistent interpretation of this criterion, the following aspects should be clarified: (a) conditions that the measures should comply with so that they can be considered to appropriately mitigate the interest-rate and currency risks; (b) clarification with respect to the scope of derivatives that should not be captured by this criterion; (c) clarification of the term 'common standards in international finance'.